-You may not take your yearbook photo yourself—we only print professional quality portraits in Embers, and specifically, we print only those portraits taken by our contracted photographer, Robert Taylor Photography.
+You may not take your yearbook photo yourself—we print only professional quality portraits in Embers, and specifically, we print only those portraits taken by our contracted photographer, Robert Taylor Photography.

 Can I have my senior portrait taken by a photographer of my choice?

 Our goal is to achieve a unifying appearance of all senior portraits in the yearbook; we don’t want any of the photos to break visual consistency and stand out in a negative way.
 To that end, we require all seniors to take their senior portraits with Robert Taylor, our school photographer.
 You may certainly elect to work with another photographer on your own, but we will not print those photos in the yearbook.